github/docs/content/development/map-creation/create-offline-maps-yourself.md

   </node>
 ```

 Then convert the file using OsmAndMapCreator.
-You can check on the OSM site what tags are good ones to use, or you can just use this amenity.
+You can check on the OSM site what tags are good ones to use and you can also verify which tags are supported by [OsmAnd](https://github.com/osmandapp/OsmAnd-resources/blob/master/poi/poi_types.xml).

-## How to Produce Custom Vector Data for a Map

-It is possible to create a customized OBF file with specific (own) vector data (hiking paths, speed cams, transport routes debug way info), and adjust the renderer to display it.

-OsmAndMapCreator can process only OSM files (osm-xml, bz2, pbf).
-However the set of tags can be custom.
-To specify what tags/values need to be indexed by Creator please download and change [this](https://github.com/osmandapp/OsmAnd-resources/blob/master/obf_creation/rendering_types.xml) file.
-OsmAndMapCreator has an option to use custom rendering\_types.xml in the settings.
-Once file is created you can double check that data is present by utility binaryInspector with `-vmap` argument.
-This utility is packaged with OsmAndMapCreator.

-Once the .obf file is ready you can create custom rendering file to display missing attributes.
-There is a [default rendering style](https://github.com/osmandapp/OsmAnd-resources/blob/master/rendering_styles/default.render.xml) which contains all information about rendering.
-It is good to have a look at it but it is very hard to open/edit it and understand.
-More convenient way to create your own rendering style is to create style that depends (inherits) default style.
-A good example of custom rendering style you can find [here](https://github.com/osmandapp/OsmAnd-resources/blob/master/rendering_styles/Winter-and-ski.render.xml.).

-Currently OsmAndMapCreator doesn't support relation tagging.
-So you need to manually copy all tags from relations (like route color) to way tags by script.